 Netflix Subtitles

-What is CC Subtitles?
+What are CC Subtitles?

 What Does CC Mean in Subtitles?